Kezzryn/Advent-of-Code/2024/README.md

 ### [Day 8](Day%2008) - Resonant Collinearity
 - **Problem:** Lines on a map.
 - **Solution:** The solution is straight forward.
 Find the delta between the two points, and follow it up/down the line.
-The implmentation ran into a brick wall when I tried to use my Point2D in a way it wasn't truly intended to be used.
-While there are `<` and `>` operators built into `Point2D()`, they don't work as expected in the quadrents where the delta signs are not the same between the X and Y values.
+The implementation ran into a brick wall when I tried to use my Point2D in a way it wasn't truly intended to be used.
+While there are `<` and `>` operators built into `Point2D()`, they don't work as expected in the quadrants where the delta signs are not the same between the X and Y values.
 A small change to the `InRange()` function fixed that.

 ### [Day 9](Day%2009) - Disk Fragmenter
 - **Problem:** Defragmentation